gizatt/spatial_scene_grammars/README.md

 scene parsing and sampling under relatively amorphous, PPL-specified constraints work.
 I acknowledge it's a pretty painful startup cost, though.

+## YAML+SDF Packaged Output Format

+I try to stay close to [Drake model directives format](https://github.com/RobotLocomotion/drake/blob/master/multibody/parsing/README_model_directives.md), but with a few additions.
+So a scene can be saved out to a YAML file (using `serialize_scene_tree_to_yaml_and_sdfs` from `drake_interop.py`), which will produce an output package (as a directory), with a `package.xml` file, SDFs with any primitive geometry, and a top-level YAML file specifying what model files (including ones potentially from other packages) are included at what poses.

+YAML spec:
+- TODO write this down

 # Dependencies